 Font Vs Typeface

 Typography is one of the crucial elements of graphic design.
 Professional designers are well aware of the impact of typography in design.
+Understanding the typeface vs font differences is essential for creating impactful designs.
 Typography can dictate the mood of the design depending on the choice of fonts, and the choice of different typefaces, etc. Oh, Yes, we know.

 The font vs typeface debate is an infamous one in the graphic design community.
 And yes, there is a difference between the two.